canadyworkshop/googledrive/README.md

 # googledrive

 googledrive is a CLI utility to that can be used working with a Google Drive account from a scripting point of view.
-This differs from other projects as it's aim is not for end users but rather as a component in simple automations where a Google Drive is more appropriate than a Google Storage Bucket.
+This differs from other projects as it's aim is not for end users to sync files but rather as a component in simple automations where a Google Drive is more appropriate than a Google Storage Bucket.

---service-account-key
-upload
-download
-create directory
-delete directory
-delete file

-file create
--f PathToFile
--n NameOfFile
--e Optional Extension
--d Description
--p A comma separated list of parent folder IDs.
--P A comma separated list of parent paths.

 # file list